nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 31-May-2023

+Learned a little about integrating Chat GPT into applications, and some of the issues with securing an LLM Prompt.

+Was able to finish configuring a Raspberry Pi security camera for watching the yard.
+There is some tweaking to do but it is ready for deployment, later today.

+Started refactoring the Portfolio project to better handle skills icons and simplifying code.
+My first attempt was changing too many ui and data elements, which broke rendering completely.

 ## Tuesday 30-May-2023

 Lots of administrative stuff to do today, including volunteer-related emails, research, and preparations.
 The Ride Around Mt.
 Rainier in One Day (RAMROD) communcations team was looking for help so I signed up for that event, in the latter half of July.